erikfredner/cv/cv.md

 Writer, Ph.D.
 Journalist Project at the Stanford Humanities Center \hfill 2014-2016

 ### Public Writing
-“Finding needles in 34 million haystacks.” *Techne*. \hfill 2019
+“Finding needles in 34 million haystacks.”\
+*Techne* \hfill 2019

 “How many novels have been published in English?
+An Attempt.”\
-An Attempt.” *Techne*. \hfill 2017
+*Techne* \hfill 2017

-"Renowned Stanford poet Eavan Boland interrogates identity and nationhood in new collection." *The Humanities at Stanford*. \hfill 2015
+"Renowned Stanford poet Eavan Boland interrogates identity and nationhood in new collection."\
+*The Humanities at Stanford* \hfill 2015

-"Stanford literary scholar: White whales and the 'Melville Effect.'" *The Humanities at Stanford*. \hfill 2015
+"Stanford literary scholar: White whales and the 'Melville Effect.'"\
+*The Humanities at Stanford* \hfill 2015

-"Stanford scholar questions whether traditional statues are an appropriate way to commemorate Mandela." *The Humanities at Stanford*. \hfill 2014
+"Stanford scholar questions whether traditional statues are an appropriate way to commemorate Mandela." \ *The Humanities at Stanford* \hfill 2014

 ## Presentations